CCwithAi/FREE-Schema_Manager_Plugin_wordPress/readme.txt

 Installation
 Download the Plugin

-Go to the <a href="https://github.com/CCwithAI/central-schema-manager/releases">releases page</a> on GitHub.
+Go to the releases page on GitHub.

 Download the latest central-schema-manager.zip file.